-Although hair loss isn’t listed as one of the phentermine side effects, it is something that is reported by many phentermine users, both on the phentermine forum and on discussions on social networks like Facebook.
+Although hair loss isn’t listed as one of the phentermine side effects, it is something that is reported by many phentermine users in the phentermine support group on Facebook.
 However, while it may not be as a direct result of phentermine, hair loss is linked to vitamin deficiencies, weight loss and underlying medical issues, all of which can affect those taking phentermine.
 So, here we explain why you might experience hair loss on phentermine and what steps to take to minimize hair loss while losing weight.

 Hair Loss On Phentermine

 As hair loss isn’t known to be a side effect of taking phentermine, it’s not listed among the many other common and uncommon side effects here.
-But with many women making the link between taking phentermine and noticing that their hair is falling out in clumps or getting thinner, such as in this forum post, there is evidence that would suggest that the way in which phentermine can lead to hormonal changes and rapid weight loss could be to blame.
+But with many women making the link between taking phentermine and noticing that their hair is falling out in clumps or getting thinner, there is evidence that would suggest that the way in which phentermine can lead to hormonal changes and rapid weight loss could be to blame.

 The type of hair loss, or alopecia, reported on phentermine typically starts to occur around three months into the treatment and can continue for as long as you are losing weight.
 The hair loss experienced by many phentermine users is most often caused by changes in diet, such as restricting calories or eliminating foods, and the hormonal changes which can occur when losing weight with phentermine.
 This hair loss does not tend to be noticeable straight away because the hair follicles lie dormant on your head for several months after the initial damage is done.
 By the time that you start to notice the hair loss, your body is already starting to correct the problem; within weeks of noticing this initial hair loss, you should then start to feel little hairs coming out of your scalp, indicating hair regrowth.